edwardlavender/utils.add/README.md

   - `check_named_list()` – Check that a list is named;
   - `check_length()` – Check that the length of an object is the required length;

+## Disclaimer

+`utils.add` is a new and ‘personal’ package at an early stage of evolution.
+Function names, arguments and availability may change.